tleytek/Word-Guess-Game/README.md

 Take the length of the randomly generated word and make them all underscores

-When the player guesses a correct letter, change the underscore to the letter.
+When the player guesses a correct letter, change the underscore of correct letters to the letter and reduce guesses by 1.